qolaba/people-tracking-camera-poc/README.md

 These images illustrate the effectiveness of the YOLOv8 model in accurately detecting and tracking individuals in a crowd.

-## About YOLO (You Only Look Once)

-YOLO is a cutting-edge real-time object detection system renowned for its speed and precision.
-It approaches object detection as a regression problem, identifying bounding boxes and class probabilities.
-YOLOv8, utilized in this project, is the latest version in the YOLO series, offering enhanced speed and detection accuracy.

 ## Contribution